 We regard APU’s Community Expectations as standards that members of the APU community have voluntarily associated with and accept.
 Expectations are applied uniformly to all undergraduate students.
 While we respect the right of our students to have opinions counter to our own, we expect all students to abide by our Community Expectations and policies during their tenure at APU.

-Community Expectations are listed in the section below.
+Community Expectations are listed below.
 Students should review the Community Expectations as well as the Accountability Processes.

 Community Social Misconduct